 To be completed only where an applicant is seeking priority on the grounds of exceptional need.

-Applicants who wish to have an Exceptional Social or Medical Need considered with their application are expected to submit independent professional evidence which explains clearly why it is essential to attend this school and no other school.
+Applicants who wish to have an Exceptional Social or Medical Need considered with their application must submit independent professional evidence which explains clearly why it is essential to attend this school and no other school.